zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 ```

-There are several session releated event will be trigger by mina for customnized protocol. for example messageSent is the major method to handle recieved message in server side.
+There are several session releated event will be trigger by MINA for customized protocol.
 This Interface is very clear and easy to understand.
 What I want to know is how the message came to IoHandler

 #### IoAccpeter and IoProcessor ####

 Actually, in the MINA source code, IoAccepter work together with IoProcessor to dispatch request or message to above work flow.
-Take the default IoAccepter as example, the major logic locale on **AbstractPollingIoAcceptor**.
-A code snipplet from it show what happens when call the method **bind()**
+Take the default IoAccepter as example, the major logic locales on "AbstractPollingIoAcceptor".
+A code snipplet from it show what happens when call the method "bind()"

 ```java